choishingwan/PRSice/docs/quick_start_prset.md

 gene set on each individual line.
 If MSigDB is provided, GTF file is required.
 - **GTF file**: A file contain the genome boundary of each individual gene

-!!!
-Note

-    Currently, it is recommended to perform MAGMA to identify significant gene sets and use those as an input of PRSet

 # Running PRSet

-In most case, you can simply run PRSice using the following command, assuming your PRSice binary is located in `($HOME)/PRSice/bin/` and you are working in `($HOME)/PRSice`
+In most case, PRSet can simply be run using the following command, assuming the PRSice binary is located in `($HOME)/PRSice/bin/` and the working directory is `($HOME)/PRSice`

 ## With MSigDB data
-Assuming you have [downloaded](http://software.broadinstitute.org/gsea/msigdb/) a MSigDB file (*set.txt*) and a gene gtf file (gene.gtf) from [Ensemble](http://www.ensembl.org/index.html), then you can run PRSet with the following command
+Assuming a MSigDB file (*set.txt*) is [downloaded](http://software.broadinstitute.org/gsea/msigdb/) and a gene gtf file (gene.gtf) from [Ensemble](http://www.ensembl.org/index.html) is available, PRSet can then be performed using:

 ``` bash hl_lines="7 8 9"
 Rscript PRSice.R \